pr0ta9/Genesis/README.md

 ollama serve

 # In a new terminal, download the AI model
+# Recommended: Claude Haiku 4.5 - RECOMMENDED & FULLY TESTED
+ollama pull claude:haiku-4.5

-# Option A: gpt-oss:20b (14GB, requires 16GB+ RAM) - RECOMMENDED & FULLY TESTED
+# Alternative: gpt-oss:20b (14GB, requires 16GB+ RAM) - May work but not fully tested
-ollama pull gpt-oss:20b
+# ollama pull gpt-oss:20b

-# Option B: Larger model (65GB, requires 80GB+ memory) - UNTESTED, may have issues
+# DO NOT USE: Larger model (65GB, requires 80GB+ memory) - DOES NOT WORK
 # ollama pull gpt-oss:120b

 # Verify the model downloaded successfully